Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by polynomial approximation

-\textbf{\cite{PersisLinear}} examines besides the data-driven stabilization of LTI systems also the nonlinear case.
-In contrast to the set-membership approaches of Section~\ref{Sec_SRNL} and \ref{Sec_Poly_rational}, \cite{PersisLinear} proposes a direct data-based characterization of the closed loop.
+\cite{PersisLinear} examines besides the data-driven stabilization of LTI systems also the nonlinear case.
+In contrast to the set-membership approaches of Section~\ref{Sec_SRNL} and \ref{Sec_Poly_rational}, \cite{PersisLinear} proposes to directly characterize the closed loop by data matrices.
 This result has also inspired further works reported, among others, in this section.

 \cite{PersisLinear} (Section 5.2) considers the stabilization of an unknown nonlinear discrete-time system $x(t+1)=f(x(t),u(t))$.
 To apply their results from LTI systems, the authors propose a Taylor linearization around the known equilibrium point $(x_\text{e},u_\text{e})=(0,0)$.
 This leads to the linearized system dynamics